fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Feb 4
-- Gabriella M. Petrick, "'Purity as Life: H.J.
+NO CLASS and NOTHING TO READ TODAY!
+Originally, we had Gabriella M. Petrick, "'Purity as Life: H.J.
 Heinz, religious sentiment, and the beginning of the industrial diet", 37--57.

-{% include alert.html class='info' title='IN CLASS' text="
+{% include alert.html class='warning' title='NO CLASS' text="
-- Discussion and highlights of the article for today
+We're extending UNM's snow day through Friday for our class.
+NO CLASS TODAY!
-- Week-in-Review Quiz Review (same thing as last week, but the quiz will be a bit more short answer) "%}
+"%}

 {% include alert.html class='danger' title='DUE: QUIZ' text="
-Same as last week.
-Be sure to complete the quiz by midnight or let me know what your plan is.
+As always, be sure to complete the quiz by midnight or let me know what your plan is.
+The quiz will be on the readings and discussions from Monday and Wednesday only, and should be available by Thursday afternoon.
 "%}